opensearch-project/.github/RELEASING.md

 ### Release Schedule Date Definitions

 #### Feature Freeze
 All code changes that add new capabilities to OpenSearch need to be merged to "main" and backported to the planned release.
 Additional merges/backports can happen for bugs fixes and CVEs.
-Until we have all plugins using CI, we may continue to have an earlier feature freeze date for OpenSearch core and OpenSearch Dashboards.

 #### Code Freeze
 This is date where we expect everything is working and there are no known issues.
 Freezing the code before the release date gives us a chance to perform long-running performance tests and do other final verifications.
 No more changes can be merged to the release branch after this point except for fixes to blocking bugs.
 This generally happens 1 week before the release date for minor versions.